Neyland railway station: History

-The SWR was opened in stages, and reached on 2 January 1854; the last section from there to the new port was opened on 15 April 1856.
+The SWR was opened in stages, and reached on 2 January 1854; the last section from there to the new port, authorised by the South Wales Railway Act 1852 (15 & 16 Vict. c. cxvii) and named the Neyland Extension Railway, was opened on 15 April 1856.

 The western terminus of the SWR, a station originally named Milford Haven, was opened with the line on 15 April 1856.
 Very soon there was a twice-weekly steamboat service to Waterford.
 The station was renamed Neyland in February 1859, but was renamed again in November that year, becoming New Milford; it was shown as New Milford (Milford Haven) in some timetables.

 On 1 September 1906, the station was again renamed Neyland.
 This followed the opening on 30 August 1906 of the new harbour at Fishguard, the associated railway station, the Clarbeston Road and Letterston Railway giving a shorter route to Fishguard from and the transfer to Fishguard of the steamship service to Waterford.
 Neyland then rapidly declined in importance.

 Goods facilities were withdrawn on 2 December 1963 and the station closed to passenger traffic on 15 June 1964.
 The Pembrokeshire Light Railway Society was launched in 1986 in an unsuccessful attempt to re-open the section of the line from Johnston to Neyland.